 - a).
 Fills a restricted gap in the continuity of existing frontage buildings or on other sites within the built-up area of the parish - b).
-Will not have a detrimental impact on the privacy of adjoining properties or is inconsistent with the character of the locality; - c).
-Provides a mix of property type and tenure with useable garden space and parking which can be achieved within the boundary of the existing property; - d).
+Will not have a harmful impact of the privacy or other living conditions of the occupiers of nearby properties or is inconsistent with the character and appearance of the locality - c).
+A mix of property type, size, or tenure should be provided on appropriate sites - d).
 Applications for annexes to an existing dwelling, should be conditioned appropriately through the formal planning application process to ensure that units aren't sold off separately to avoid creating problems with parking issues. - e).
-Development can only proceed where any likely significant effect on the River Wye SAC can be avoided or mitigated.
+Development can only proceed where any likely significant effect on the River Wye SAC can be avoided or mitigated. - f).
+All new dwellings will have useable garden space and provide appropriate parking provision within the site curtilage